zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 After optimization passes, all these operators get mapped to different kernels on GPUs or CPUs.

-After importing a model into MIGraphX, the model is represented as migraphx::program. migraphx::program is made up of migraphx::module.
+After importing a model into MIGraphX, the model is represented as `migraphx::program`. `migraphx::program` is made up of `migraphx::module`.
 The program can consist of several modules, but it always has one main_module.
-Modules are made up of migraphx::instruction_ref.
-Instructions contain the migraphx::op and arguments to the operator.
+Modules are made up of `migraphx::instruction_ref`.
+Instructions contain the `migraphx::op` and arguments to the operator.

 ### MIGraphX Installation